sunishbharat/llm-from-the-ground-up/README.md

  - Display the training loss wrt to batches processed.
  - Performs the inference based on the training loops, tweak the epochs to see improvement in performance.
  - Hyperparameters are set in config file.
+## License
+(Suggested by ChatGpt:)
+This project is licensed under the [MIT License](LICENSE).
+✔️ Free to use, modify, and distribute — no restrictions.